 2) If you are building a reef tank which is new as in #1 above, but you DON'T want any other filters or water changes, then double the recommended scrubbing amount in #1 (two HOG1 units for 1 cube a day, etc).
 This will supply the corals and small fish with the most amounts of food particles, and will allow filtering to continue in one scrubber after you have cleaned the other.

 3) If you are building a reef tank which is new as in #1 or #2 above, but the rocks are coming a nutrient-problem tank which had measurable phosphate or hair algae problems, then the rocks will be soaked with phosphate and this will supply more phosphate to your new tank than your feeding will.
 So use the 50 pounds of rock = 1 cube of feeding guideline, to add to the recommend scrubbing amount.

 4) If you are adding a scrubber to an existing reef tank, and the tank has no measurable phosphate and no nuisance algae, and if you have other filters and water changes and you DO want to keep them, then you can just use the cube-feeding sizes of the scrubbers (SURF4 for 4 cubes, etc).

-5) If you are adding a scrubber to an existing reef tank as in #4 above but you DON'T want to continue using the other filters or water changes, then double the scrubber amount recommend in #4, preferrably by having multiple scrubbers which are cleaning alternately.
+5) If you are adding a scrubber to an existing reef tank as in #4 above but you DON'T want to continue using the other filters or water changes, then double the scrubber amount recommend in #4, preferrably by having multiple scrubbers which are cleaned alternately.
 This will keep one scrubber filtering when you have cleaned the other.

 7) If you are adding a scrubber to an existing reef tank that has measurable phosphate and green hair nuisance algae on the rocks as in #6 above, and you DON'T want to continue using other filters and water changes, then double the amount of scrubbing recommended in #6.